 Add laser cutting to your printed projects with our unique three camera design.

 Add on a registration camera system to your Fusion M2 32 or Fusion M2 40.
-Simply add registration marks to your printed graphic and produce precise laser cuts when using the CO2 version of the system, and advanced job positioning features for the Fiber version.
+Simply add registration marks to your printed graphic and produce precise CO2 laser cuts when using the advanced eView job positioning feature for the Fusion M2 CO2 system.
 The eView features three cameras located inside the system to increase cutting accuracy, including two built into the lid for the easiest positioning of projects.

 For more information, click here.